Rimeto lands $10M Series A to modernize the corporate directory – TechCrunch

 Zagat says that by connecting to these various corporate systems and layering on a quality search tool with a variety of filters to narrow the search, it can help employees connect to others inside an organization more easily, something that is often difficult to do in large companies.

 The tool can be accessed via web or mobile app, or incorporated into a company intranet.
-It could also be accessed from a tool like Slack or Microsoft Teams.
+It also could be accessed from a tool like Slack or Microsoft Teams.

 The three founders — Zagat, Neville Bowers and Maxwell Hayman — all previously worked at Facebook.
-Unlike a lot of early stage startups, the company has paying customers (although it won’t share exactly how many) and reports that it’s cash-flow positive.
-Up to this point, the three founders had boot-strapped the company, but they wanted to go out and raise some capital to begin to expand more rapidly.
+Unlike a lot of early-stage startups, the company has paying customers (although it won’t share exactly how many) and reports that it’s cash-flow positive.
+Up to this point, the three founders had bootstrapped the company, but they wanted to go out and raise some capital to begin to expand more rapidly.